One Day In Zion National Park Itinerary (From A Frequent Visitor)

 Distance: 1 mile

-Shuttle Stop: None – take Zion-Mt Carmel Highway
+Shuttle Stop: None – drive Zion-Mt Carmel Highway

-Angels Landing is one of my favorite hikes ever and it’s a must do even with only one day in Zion National Park!
+Angels Landing is one of my all-time favorite hikes and it’s a must-do even if you only have one day in Zion National Park!

 Technically, you can hike to Scouts Lookout without a permit.
 However, the section of trail just past Scouts Lookout to Angels Landing (the famous “chains section”) requires a permit.